NucleoidMC/nucleoid-docs/docs/admin/infra/services/website.md

 ## nucleoid.xyz

 The website is served as a static site by apache2 from `/var/www/nucleoid.xyz`.
-It's build automatically by GitHub Actions, so you just need to `sudo git pull` from that folder to update the site once it has built.
+It's built automatically by GitHub Actions, so you just need to `sudo git pull` from that folder to update the site once it has built.

 ## maven.nucleoid.xyz and build.nucleoid.xyz